• Skip to primary navigation

 SubstituteKey CharacteristicsSubstitute Ratio

-NutmegWarm and slightly sweet spice with a similar flavor profile to maceUse as a 1:1 substitution for mace seasoning
+NutmegWarm and slightly sweet spice with a similar flavor to maceUse as a 1:1 substitution for mace seasoning

 AllspiceBlend of flavors resembling a combination of cinnamon, nutmeg, and clovesUse as a 1:1 substitution for mace seasoning